marinecoders/marinecoders.github.io/_posts/2022-3-31-MIU-Partnership-Rebranding.md

 Marine Coders is excited to announce that it has officially partnered with Marine Innovation Unit (MIU) to form the MIU Marine Coders.

 This team will coordinate bringing on reserve software developers as a force provider for software activities and programs in the Marine Corps.
 We believe that these developers will be a game changer to create a better, more lethal Marine Corps.
 These positions are rank and MOS agnostic, meaning anyone with the right technical experience can make a difference.
-The partnership with MIU will advance both MIU and Marine Coder's missionsets.
+The partnership with MIU will advance both MIU and Marine Coder's mission sets.
 We are proud to offer 2 reserve Selected Marine Corps Reserve (SMCR) positions.

 [Marine Coders Full Stack Software Developer](https://miu.applytojob.com/apply/SARAyhWg6O/Marine-Coders-Full-Stack-Developer-Status-Open){: .btn .btn--info}